-- 1. Reception officer to request whether the visitors/members of the public who report to reception require a PEEP; - 2.
-If so then arrangements must be made for an immediate PEEP by a competent member of staff
+- 1. Reception officer to request whether the visitors/members of the public who report to reception require a PEEP. - 2.
+If so, then arrangements must be made for an immediate PEEP by the Line Manager of the person responsible for conducting the visit.